danielnbarbosa/drlnd_navigation/README.md

 To watch your trained agent interact with the environment run `python bananas.py --render`.
 This will load the saved weights from a checkpoint file.

-Mac users will need to use `pythonw` instead of `python` due to matplotlib requiring a framework build of python.
+Mac users will need to execute python using `pythonw` instead of `python` due to matplotlib requiring a framework build of python.
 More details [here](https://matplotlib.org/faq/osx_framework.html).

 Feel to experiment with modifying the hyperparameters to see how it affects training.
+See the [report](results/Report.md) for more insight on how I arrived at the current hyperparameters.